StevenBlack/vocab/readme.md

 ### melange
 This French word for "mixture" is slightly more evocative than plain old "mixture."
 It's used for more subtle descriptions.
 A combination of flour, sugar and milk is a mixture.
 A blend of passion, romance and eros is a melange.
-Say MAY-LAHNJ.

 ### melee